ryantate/clucille/README.md

              :indexed org.apache.lucene.index.IndexOptions/DOCS_AND_FREQS}
        :catchphrase {:norms false}
        :summary {:indexed false}
-       :phone {:analyzed false}})
+       :phone {:analyzed false}
+       :_content {:stored false
+                  :include #{:name :job :bio :catchphrase}})

-When the map above is saved to the index, the `bio` field will be available for searching but will not be part of map in the search results since the `:stored` option is set to `false`.
+When the map above is saved to the index, the `:bio` field will be available for searching but will not be part of map in the search results since the `:stored` option is set to `false`.
 This makes sense when you are indexing something large (like the full text of a long article) and you don't want to pay the price of storing the entire text in the index.

-The `bio` field is also indexed using custom `IndexOptions` in the `:indexed` option, replacing the default `DOCS_AND_FREQS_AND_POSITIONS_AND_OFFSETS`.
+The `:bio` field is also indexed using custom `IndexOptions` in the `:indexed` option, replacing the default `DOCS_AND_FREQS_AND_POSITIONS_AND_OFFSETS`.

-The `catchphrase` field will be available for searching and available in the results but will not be factored in to the relevance scoring of the document since the `:norms` options is set to `false`.
+The `:catchphrase` field will be available for searching and available in the results but will not be factored in to the relevance scoring of the document since the `:norms` options is set to `false`.

-The `summary` field will be stored for display with the search results but will not be indexed for searching, since it is redundant with other fields being indexed and thus the `:indexed` option is set to `false`.
+The `:summary` field will be stored for display with the search results but will not be indexed for searching, since it is redundant with other fields being indexed and thus the `:indexed` option is set to `false`.

-The `phone` field will not be tokenized since the `:analyzed` option is set to `false`.
+The `:phone` field will not be tokenized since the `:analyzed` option is set to `false`.

+The `:_content` field is the default search field.
+For more on what the default search field is, and the `:included` option, see the next section.

 Note: the `:analyzed` and `:norms` options do not matter when `:indexed` is set to `false` since they are indexing options.

+Note also: Lucene requires that field options be consistent within a "segment," meaning all the records written from a particular writer must have the same field options.
+In practical terms for clucille users, this means you need to make sure field options are consistent when you pass multiple maps to `add` or when you use the same writer across multiple `add` operations by passing a writer instead of an index (see "Optimizing writes and reads" section above).

 Default search field
 --------------------

-A field called "_content that contains all of the map's values is stored in the index for each map (excluding fields with `{:stored false}` in the map's metadata).
+A field called `:_content` is stored in the index for each map.
 This provides a default field to run all searches against.

+By default, `:_content` contains all of the map's values, excluding those for fields with `{:stored false}` in the map's metadata.
-Anytime you call the search function without providing a default search field "_content" is used.

-This behavior can be disabled by rebinding `*content*` to false, you must then specify the default search field with every search invocation.
+Anytime you call the search function without providing a default search field, `:_content` is used.
+This behavior can be disabled by rebinding `*content*` to false.
+You must then specify the default search field with every search invocation.

+The `:_content` field is stored and indexed in the same default way as other fields.
+Metadata can set options on `:_content` just like any other field.

+But `:_content` has an extra metadata option: `:included`.
+The value of this option should be a set containing keys of fields that should go into `:_content`.
+This overrides the default selection criterion noted above (fields that are stored).